New Varna Stadium

+The stadium is to be named after Georges de Regibus, a Swiss athlete and sports teacher credited with introducing association football to Bulgaria in 1894.

 History

 Project

 It was due to open in 2013 and would have a capacity of 30,000 spectators with a possible expansion to 40,000.
 The stadium, as part of Sport Complex Varna, will have an underground parking area, convertible roof covers, office lounges, two-tier stands and four 50 m towers, which will block the pressure of the terrain and bring the stadium in a shape of a ship.
 The convertible roof covers would be made of transparent panels, which would allow the light of the floodlights to stream inside the pitch during night matches.
 The venue would be awarded with an elite stadium rating by UEFA.

 The sport complex and its concept were designed by the German architectural company GMP International GmbH, which built several stadiums for the 2006 FIFA World Cup, including the renovation of the Olympiastadion in Berlin and the construction of the Commerzbank-Arena in Frankfurt respectively.

 The stadium was also proposed to support a possible bid as a venue for the Euro 2020, which Bulgaria and Romania were planning to host.

 The construction officially started on September 12, 2008, with the demolishing of the former Yuri Gagarin Stadium.